A Defensible Answer to Every AI Email Security Question

 How MultiMail solves this

 MultiMail addresses the CISO evaluation checklist with four concrete controls.
 Cryptographic identity: Every outbound message carries ECDSA-signed headers identifying the sending agent, tenant, and oversight policy in effect at send time.
 Recipients and auditors can verify these headers without contacting MultiMail.
 Formally verified oversight: Oversight mode policies are specified and verified in Lean 4.
 The gated_send guarantee — that no message is delivered without human approval — is not a test result; it is a machine-checked proof that holds for all possible API call sequences.
-Pre-send domain intelligence: Before any email leaves the system, MultiMail scores the recipient domain against reputation signals, DMARC alignment, and threat indicators.
-High-risk sends are blocked before reaching the approver queue.
+Pre-send domain intelligence: Before any email leaves the system, MultiMail evaluates each recipient domain against DNS signals — MX, SPF, DMARC presence and policy, Spamhaus listing, disposable-domain detection — plus platform bounce history, assigning a green/yellow/red tier.
+Red-tier domains are blocked before reaching the approver queue; the gate fails open on DNS errors.
 Immutable audit trail: Every action — read, compose, send request, approval, rejection, cancellation — is logged with agent ID, policy state, and timestamp.
 Each entry is tied to the cryptographic identity of the actor.

 1